There's a whole sea of essential oils out there to choose from...

 Which essential oils are the best?

-Known as the "mother plant" of modern aromatherapy, lavender must unmistakably take the number one position on this list.
-Its popularity in recent years has soared, thanks to its incredible sedative abilities as well as its calming scent.
+Known as the "mother plant" of modern aromatherapy, lavender essential oil must unmistakably take the number one position on this list.
+Its popularity in recent years has soared, thanks to its incredible sedative abilities, its effects on the limbic system, and its calming scent.

 The smell of lavender is said to help stimulate the olfactory systems in the brain, which in turn stimulates mood, heart rate, and blood pressure to facilitate a relaxing and fulfilling night of sleep, as well as a calm and de-stressed mind.